Xris7o/photography-website/README.md

 		  background-image: url(linked-in.png);
 		}

 However this will break any time the HTML changes for example if an item is added or removed.
 Instead we can use class names to ensure the icons always match the elements.
-	For example:

 		.social .twitter {
 	    background-image: url(twitter.png);
 		}